ashishsingh0307/ashishsingh0307/README.md

-- 👋 Hi, I’m Ashish Singh
+- 👋 Hi, I’m Ashish Singh.
-- 👀 I’m interested in learning new technology
+- 👀 I’m interested in learning new technology.
+- 🏢 Working as Full Stack Developer.
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 📫 How to reach me - singh.ashish041@gmail.com
+- 📫 How to reach me - singh.ashish041@gmail.com.

 <!---
 ashishsingh0307/ashishsingh0307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.